 Configuring multicast forwarding

 There is sometimes confusion between the terms forwarding and routing.
 These two functions should not take place at the same time.
 Multicast forwarding should be enabled when the FortiGate is in NAT mode and you want to forward multicast packets between multicast routers and receivers.
-However, this function should not be enabled when the FortiGate itself is operating as a multicast router.
-This includes instances where the FortiGate has an applicable routing protocol that uses multicast.
+However, this function should not be enabled when the FortiGate itself is operating as a multicast router, or has an applicable routing protocol that uses multicast.

 There are two steps to configure multicast forwarding:

 Multicast forwarding is enabled by default.
 If a FortiGate is operating in transparent mode, adding a multicast policy enables multicast forwarding.
 In NAT mode you must use the